ISO 9001:2015 Clause 9.2 Internal Audit

 - A number of minors related to the same clause

-- An nonconformity that would result in probable shipment of nonconformity or un-inspected product
+- A nonconformity that would result in the probable shipment of nonconformity or un-inspected product

-- A condition that may result in the failure or materially reduce the usability of product for intended purpose;
+- A condition that may result in the failure or materially reduce the usability of the product for the intended purpose;

-- A nonconformity that experience and judgement indicate will likely result in QMS failure or materially reduce its ability to assure controlled processes and products
+- A nonconformity that experience and judgment indicate will likely result in QMS failure or materially reduce its ability to assure controlled processes and products

 - Between these two extremes a number of less serious nonconformities, when considered together, may identify a system failure and hence a Major nonconformity.